 Most types of whiteflies feed on ornamental plants.
 One or two are liable to generate dilemmas in some greenhouses.
 They can potentially create damages on eggplant, okra, tomatoes, sweet potatoes, and peppers planted in warm environments.
 Whiteflies can also hurt your cucumbers and cabbage type vegetables.

 Faded, drying leaves are a clue that whiteflies are already absorbing juices from the underside of the leaves.
 If they have been feasting for many days, the leaves may show a sticky matter or the whitefly honeydew.
 Ants can be there as well as the honeydew end user.

 How to eliminate sweet potato whitefly using organic methods

 Blasting the leaves with a jet of water is effective in reducing the severity of infestation.
-Combining hosing with spraying of the leaves with insecticidal soap can help eradicate the insects.
+Combining hosing with the spraying of the leaves with insecticidal soap can help eradicate the insects.

 The vast majority of sweet potato whitefly infestations arise from seedlings imported from nurseries.
-Therefore, ensure you inspect all planting material before allowing then into the greenhouse.
+Therefore, ensure you inspect all planting material before allowing them into the greenhouse.
 You should bag all infected planting securely before putting them in the garbage dump.

-3, Use predatory pests
+Use predatory pests

 Encarsia Formosa, a species of wasp that is commercially available from vendors of biological pest control agents, is an effective parasitoid of the sweet potato whitefly.
 One wasp can eliminate up to 100 whiteflies, which makes this method very effective.
 You can buy these wasps and release them into your greenhouse.